|We do not sow! Game of Thrones, HBO, 2016|

 Plutarch’s biggest mistake is that coinage wasn’t invented anywhere until the 6th century BCE, when Sparta’s military dominance was already at its height.
 That’s when coins were first developed in Lydia, a kingdom that dominated western Anatolia.
 A few decades later, Greek states like Aegina and Athens started making their own coinage.

 Lydia doesn’t have a big public profile nowadays, but there are still two names from ancient Lydia that are pretty famous: king Midas, who really was a historical figure, even if we take it as read that the story about turning things to gold is fictional, and king Croesus, who was famous for being wealthy, and for losing his kingdom in the most ironic way possible, and who still survives in the proverbial saying ‘as rich as Croesus’.
-(The saying is a bit out of fashion now: maybe it’s better known via the parodic version in Terry Pratchett’s 1988 novel Sourcery, ‘as rich as Creosote’.)
+(The saying is a bit out of fashion now: maybe it’s better known via Terry Pratchett’s parodic version, ‘as rich as Creosote’.)

 Anyway, by the time coinage arrived in the Greek world, myths of Spartan exceptionalism were well on the way.
 The oddity of Sparta isn’t that they adopted iron currency: it’s that they held off on adopting coinage for a few centuries, until the 200s BCE.
 That delay ended up being built into the self-image of later Sparta, which was fixated on nostalgia for a distant past that was largely fictional.